JadenEkbote/crashDetection.github.io/README.md

 **Vibration Sensor** :
 - Vibration sensors used in crash detection are highly sensitive and capable of detecting sudden, high-magnitude vibrations indicative of a collision. <br />
 -  This sensitivity allows for the rapid identification of crash events, triggering safety mechanisms such as airbags and emergency response systems almost instantaneously.<br />

+**MPU6050 (Accelerometer)** :
+- The MPU6050 combines a 3-axis gyroscope and a 3-axis accelerometer, allowing it to measure angular velocity and linear acceleration along three axes. <br />
+-  The MPU6050 communicates with microcontrollers and other devices via the I2C (Inter-Integrated Circuit) bus.<br />

 To Find the Papers we Reasearched on for our problem Statement,[ Click Here.](https://github.com/JadenEkbote/crashDetection.github.io/tree/main/resarch)